 Whether you get stuffed up from mold, watery eyes from pollen, or struggle with asthma, allergy season can be a real pain, especially if yours are severe.
 Wouldn’t it be nice to live somewhere where your allergies could catch a break?
 Well, the Asthma and Allergy Foundation of America (AAFA) has recently released their report on the best U.S. cities for allergy sufferers and its top choices have one important thing in common.

 If the sniffles are slowing you down, head for the mountains!
-Here are the top 20 best places for allergy sufferers, with mountainous Colorado, Utah, and Idaho cities dominating the top of the list:
+The AAFA ranking considered data from the 100 most-populated metro areas and is based on 3 factors: seasonal pollen score, medication use, and the number of allergy specialists.
+According to the Asthma and Allergy Foundation of America, here are the top 20 best places for allergy sufferers, with mountainous Colorado, Utah, and Idaho cities dominating the top of the list:

 1. Denver, CO

 4. Portland, OR